 Except if you have an unordinary step or position (splayfoot, and so forth), point the tips of the spikes at the tips of the shoes for a nonpartisan accelerating position to begin.

 Focus on your accelerating style on the first couple of rides and change varying—this is one spot where proficient fit exhortation might merit the expense to help keep away from injury.

-Seat Position Excessively far back: Can feel like seat is excessively high or reach to bar is excessively long Excessively far forward: Can feel like seat is excessively low Spot on: Knee situated over pedal axle (move saddle somewhat front or toward the back to tune for solace and force)
+Seat Position Excessively far back: Can feel like seat is excessively high or reach to the bar is excessively long Excessively far forward: Can feel like seat is excessively low Spot on Knee situated the ver pedal axle (move saddle somewhat front or toward the back to tune for solace and force)

 The front of your forward knee ought to be straightforwardly over the bundle of your foot at the point when the pedal is at the 3 o’clock position.
 Check this with a plumb line.

 On the off chance that the line doesn’t pass the front of the pedal pivot, push your seat ahead or back on the rails until it does.
 Your seat ought to be level or point all things considered a few degrees up or down.

 Parts Check it with a craftsman’s level.
 Reach to Handlebar